CameronDevine/StateMint/tutorial.md

 The purpose of this tutorial is to give the necessary background information on how to use the StateMint software to those who have some experience with system dynamics but may need a refresher, or are not familiar with the linear graph method.
 To learn more about this subject consider reading _System Dynamics: An Introduction_ by Rowell and Wormley.
-Also available are course [notes](http://ricopic.one/dynamic_systems/) for a class at St. Martin's university taught by Prof. Rico Picone, along with [recorded](https://www.youtube.com/watch?v=Fd1C-abrpmg&index=22&list=PLtuwVtW88fOcFdJ9xOBn0T5ta_XPMKHKz) lectures.
+Also available are course [notes](http://ricopic.one/dynamic_systems/) for a class at St. Martin's University taught by Prof. Rico Picone, along with [recorded](https://www.youtube.com/watch?v=Fd1C-abrpmg&index=22&list=PLtuwVtW88fOcFdJ9xOBn0T5ta_XPMKHKz) lectures.

 ## Background Information